PotHix/pothix.github.com/content/post/stats-feb-2018.md

 [![Hours working using Toggl](/images/stats/2018/feb/toggl-time-working.png "Hours working using Toggl")](/images/stats/2018/feb/toggl-time-working.png "")

-There's an interesting pattern in this chart.
+There's an unusual pattern in this chart.
 Again, before and after my vacation I had long working hours (almost 10 hours).

 I had 16 working days this month, and I worked for 139 hours, which